Have a Question?

 Bachelor of Science

 The Business Communication program at Stevenson University teaches its students traditional business courses along with courses in communication, writing, publication, information technologies, video, photography, and design.
-This will give you a firm foundation in business and the flexible skills you'll need to succeed in an increasingly expanding and sophisticated workforce.
+This will give you a firm foundation in business and branding and the flexible skills you'll need to succeed in an increasingly expanding workforce.
 You'll learn business principles and functions and develop oral and written presentations using information technologies, video, photography, and graphics.
 Our students also participate in teamwork to plan, solve problems, and produce results in a timely fashion-exactly the kind of skills today's employers are looking for.

 What Will You Learn?